Fatin89/BioTools/FlexiCoClusteringGUI/README.txt

     or

     On Windows command promt
+    java -jar <path to the FlexiCoClustering.jar>\FlexiCoClustering.jar

+    On any Linux/Unix distributions terminal
     java -jar <path to the FlexiCoClustering.jar>/FlexiCoClustering.jar

-    On any Linux/Unix distributions terminal
-    java -jar <path to the FlexiCoClusteringGUI/FlexiCoClustering.jar>/FlexiCoClustering.jar

     On the GUI options:

-    1. "Name a clustfile" : Name the modfile as i.e. Clustfile.txt
+    1.  "clustfile" : Name the modfile as i.e. Clustfile.txt
-        "Name an outfile"  : Name an outfile as i.e. Output.txt "Select inputFile" : Select <path to the FlexiCoClustering.jar>\exampla\input.txt
+        "outfile"  : Name an outfile as i.e. Output.txt
+        "Select inputFile" : Select <path to the FlexiCoClustering.jar>/input.txt
     2. Press the "Execute" button.
-On default, this program will run for 100 iterations (MaxTemps) and produces and updates heatmap image files (.png) in every 10 iterations interval for binary and continuous variables.
+On default, this program will run for 100000 iterations (MaxTemps) and produce two real-time updated heatmap image files (.png) at every 10 iterations interval for binary and continuous variables.
 The Output.txt and Clustfile.txt will be updated as the program progress and once the program terminated respectively.
     3. If more then the initially specified number of iterations is required after step 2 had finished, re run the program by first inserting current run step number in the NRun and then press the "Execute" button again.
+    4. The program can be terminated at any time by pressing 'Stop' button.

-Input file (i.e. Input.txt):
+Input file (i.e. input.txt):

     A space " " separated file.